Watch a free trial online jazz piano class May 29, 1:30-2:45 Eastern.

 May 29, 1:30 - 2:45 pm Eastern.
 Compare to your time zone.

 Can’t make that time?
 Sign up anyway so you can access the replay for a full year.

-In this trial class, I'll explain and demonstrate jazz scales, chords and creative concepts relevant to Five Foot Two, Eyes of Blue that also apply to many other tunes.
-Now, wouldn’t that just be the bee’s knees?
+In this trial class, master improv teacher Bradley Sowash will explain and demonstrate jazz scales, chords and creative concepts relevant to Five Foot Two, Eyes of Blue that also apply to many other tunes.
+Now, won’t that just be the bee’s knees?

 The full course builds on the free trial so you can play and improvise a more elaborate hotsy-totsy version of this 1920’s classic.

 You’ll also learn a cool Daddy-O version of the jazz classic, Take Five.
 By the end, you’ll have it made in the shade.